 Never leave the city to camp without informing a family member or friend as a prevention method.
 Inform them where you are going, where you plan to camp and when you are planning on returning.
 If you are going camping with friends or family, what's left is to have fun!
 So take a look at these fun camping activities for adults!

-If you'd like to read similar articles to 10 Important Safety Rules for Camping, we recommend you browse around our Recreational activities category.
+If you want to read similar articles to 10 Important Safety Rules for Camping, we recommend you visit our Recreational activities category.